deniseyu/deniseyu.github.io/_posts/2015-06-14-ready-set-ruby.md

 ---
 layout: post
-title: Ready, Set, Ruby!: Using code to model and solve mathematical problems
+title: Ready, Set, Ruby!
+Using code to model and solve an easily-Googlable problem
 ---

 A few weekends ago, [Spike](http://github.com/spike01) went to [SoCraTes](http://socratesuk.org/), where he learned a game called <a href='https://en.wikipedia.org/wiki/Set_(game)'>Set</a>.
 The premise of the game is fairly simple:

-There are 12 cards laid out on the table from a deck of 81 total cards.
+There are a certain number of cards laid out on the table from a deck of 81 total cards.
 Each card has four characteristics, and three possible options for each characteristic:

 * Color - red, green, purple
 * Shape - diamond, pill, squiggle